pmqtt/pmq/README.md

 # PMQ: MQTT Message Broker and Message bus

-PMQ will be a high-performance, distributed MQTT message broker and messagebus.
+PMQ will be a high-performance, distributed MQTT message broker and message bus.

 PMQ implements the MQTT 3.1 and 3.1.1 specifiaction with qualatiy of service 1.